-Dr. Francisco Cigarroa is a national renowned transplant surgeon.
+Dr. Francisco Cigarroa is a nationally-renowned transplant surgeon.
 He received his bachelor’s degree in biology from Yale University and his medical degree from The University of Texas Southwestern Medical Center at Dallas.
 He completed fellowships in pediatric surgery and transplant surgery at Johns Hopkins Hospital.

 In 2003, President George W. Bush appointed Dr. Cigarroa to serve on the President’s Committee on the National Medal of Science.